mateusribeirocampos/mateusribeirocampos/README.md

 👋 Hi, I'm Mateus!

-I'm a Computer Science student transitioning from Entomology to IT.
-My goal is to merge my experience in biological control with technology, exploring areas like data analysis and software development.
-Currently, I'm learning React, React Native, and backend development while working on personal projects.
+I am a Computer Science student with a rich background in Agronomy and Entomology, specializing in ecotoxicology and biological control.
+I have experiencie science with technology, I am transitioning into IT with a focus on data analysis and software development.
+Currently, I am expanding my skill set by diving into React, React Native, and backend development, and applying this knowledge to innovative personal projects that merge scientific insight with modern technology.

 Let's connect! 🚀